 The matrilineal Trobrianders believe the male plays no role in conception.
 To them, the spirit of a dead clan ancestor enters the womb when the woman is wading in the lagoon.
 It grows and becomes a child.
 The neighboring Dobu believe semen is coagulated coconut milk which causes the menstrual blood to coagulate and form a fetus.
 Many peoples of the world note the cessation of the menstrual flow as a sign of pregnancy.
 Others take note of breast changes, loss of appetite, "morning sickness," or a tendency to laziness on the part of the woman as signs of pregnancy.

 Whereas nominally Christian societies use baptism and christening as indications of the social acceptance of the child, other societies utilize special presentations and naming ceremonies.
 Among the Ashanti, a child is not considered a human being until eight days after birth.
 At that time the child is ceremonially named and publicly presented.
 Should it die before eight days have passed, it would be simply disposed of; for the Ashanti would believe that it was merely the husk of a ghost child whose mother left it to go on a trip and then returned to claim it.
-Among the Swazi -- distant neighbors of the Ashanti -- for first three months of life a baby is only a thing.
-It is not named and the men cannot hold it.
+Among the Swazi -- distant neighbors of the Ashanti -- for the first three months of life, a baby is only a thing.
+It is not named, and the men cannot hold it.
 If a baby under three months of age dies, it cannot be ceremonially mourned.

 Thus, the question of when life begins is handled differently among various people groups.
 Catholic-based cultures hold that life begins at conception.
 Protestant subcultures differ in when they believe life begins.
 These beliefs range from conception to as late as birth.
 The medical profession in the United States has accepted a position implying that life begins sometime between the third and fifth months.
 Therefore, many medical professionals will support abortions up to this time.
-The Ashanti and Swazi -- along with numerous other societies of the world -- say life does not number from a point following birth, but perhaps from a point as late as three months later.
+The Ashanti and Swazi and numerous other societies of the world say life does not number from a point following birth, but perhaps from a point as late as three months later.

 The first of these characteristics would be a level of technology and economy that would generate sufficient material wealth to make possible the time and opportunity for creative activity.
 Persons living in a society where every person is involved full-time in subsistence activity are less likely to engage in creative activity.